MikeKenyon/Decks/docs/CodingStandards.md

 >	**EXCEPTION** When discussing a sample deck that actually contains cards, call
 >   them cards.

+**DO** use an internal interface to access all times rather than directly exposing data.
+The interface should be declared as being internal, it should be named *IXxxxXxxxInternal* Where *XxxxXxxx* is the name of the type that this is exposing the internal interface for.

+*DO* put internal interfaces in the **Decks.Internal** namespace`.

 ### Stacks ###

 Names get a little hairy here.
 In the vernacular of the project, a *Deck* is the entire ecosystem